pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/assets-archives.md

 There are three types of `Archive` objects:

 - `FileArchive`: The contents of the archive are read from either a folder on disk or a file on disk in one of the supported formats: `.tar`, `.tgz`, `.tar.gz`, `.zip` or `.jar`.
-- `RemoteArchive`: The contents of the asset are read from an `http`, `https` of `file` URI, which must produce an archive of one of the same supported types as `FileArchive`.
+- `RemoteArchive`: The contents of the asset are read from an `http`, `https` or `file` URI, which must produce an archive of one of the same supported types as `FileArchive`.
 - `AssetArchive`:  The contents of the archive are read from a map of either [`Asset`](#asset) or [`Archive`](#archive) objects, one file or folder respectively per entry in the map.

 {{< chooser language "javascript,typescript,python,go,csharp" >}}